-INVERTER/CONVERTER (Optional)
+INVERTER/CONVERTER

 Use the inverter when shore power is not available and the generator is not going to be used as the secondary AC power source option.
-To turn the inverter on or off, momentarily depress the remote "on/off" button.
 This will supply silent AC power to most receptacles, the television and microwave.
 It is important to remember that use of the inverter will greatly increase house battery power consumption.
 Turn off the inverter when not in use to conserve house battery power.
+One circuit breaker is used to protect the microwave and the other one protects the refrigerator and bathroom (GFI).